 Below is a selected list of independent, partisan and non-partisan sources that can provide information about politics, policies, and elections in the United States.
 This is by no means a complete list but offered as a starting point for your own political exploration.

-The Center for Communication and Civic Engagement at the University of Washington is dedicated to understanding new technologies and traditional communication media in order to promote citizen engagement and effective participation in local, national, and global affairs.
-The Center has a broad range of research capabilities and learning programs that involve faculty and students at the University of Washington, as well as local community partners and scholars around the world.
+- The Center for Communication and Civic Engagement at the University of Washington is dedicated to understanding and facilitating the uses of media systems and communication practices to promote citizen engagement and effective participation in local, national, and global affairs.

 Washington State Newspapers